 Each month the primary servicer receives and retains as a servicing fee a portion of the interest collected on the mortgage loans that is not required to be paid to certificateholders.
-The primary servicer also receives and may retain all or a portion of the assumption fees, late payment charges and other similar charges, and may retain a portion of prepayment premiums, to the extent that these fees, charges and premiums are collected from borrowers, as additional servicing compensation.
+The primary servicer also receives and may retain all or a portion of the assumption fees, late payment charges and other similar charges to the extent that these fees and charges are collected from borrowers, as additional servicing compensation.
 The trust pays all the expenses that it incurs.
 We are entitled to the investment income from collections on the mortgage loans for services to the trust in our various capacities as master servicer and trustee.